Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 -   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (book project)
 -   *Empirical Study of Deterrence in the Context of Great Power Competition* (multi-paper project with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
--   "Hawks, Doves, and Rapprochement in the South China Sea: Evidence from China" (with [Matthew Conklin](https://matthewjconklin.com))
+-   "Hawks, Doves, and Rapprochement in the South China Sea: Evidence from China and the United States" (with [Matthew Conklin](https://matthewjconklin.com))
 -   "The Influence of Comparisons on Americans’ Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
 -   "The Political Effects of Confession Propaganda upon Failed Uprisings: Theory and Evidence from Hong Kong" (with [Ruilin Lai](https://www.ruilinlai.com) and [Matthew Gabel](https://matthewgabel.wixsite.com/mysite))
 -   "Voice After Exit: Hong Kong Diaspora’s Transnational Mobilization and Community Building in Five Host Countries" (with [Maggie Shum](http://www.maggieshum.com), [Ka Ming Chan](https://www.kmchan.page), [Sanho Chung](https://sanhochung.me), Athena Tong, and Sam Yip)